 London South East Academies Trust Curriculum Statement

-BETs core purpose is to ensure all students are able to achieve and succeed in life.
-Our curriculum is therefore designed to allow our students to become successful learners, confident individuals and responsible citizens; regardless of their starting points.
+Bramley Oak Academy's core purpose is to ensure all pupils are able to achieve and succeed in life.
+Our curriculum is therefore designed to allow our pupils to become successful learners, confident individuals and responsible citizens; regardless of their starting points.

 Bramley Oak Academy

-All students arrive at Bramley Oak Academy with an Education, Health and Care Plan.
-Students have often missed education before joining us and have comparatively low levels of prior attainment as well as low levels of self-confidence and self-esteem.
-The vision of every member of staff at BOA is to prepare every child for WORLD (working together, optimism, responsibility, learning and decision making) so that they develop the knowledge, skills, emotional and social maturity to make thoughtful decisions and become purposeful young adults.
+All pupils arrive at Bramley Oak Academy with an Education, Health and Care Plan.
+Pupils have often missed education before joining us and have comparatively low levels of prior attainment as well as low levels of self-confidence and self-esteem.
+The vision of every member of staff at BOA is to prepare every pupil for WORLD (working together, optimism, responsibility, learning and decision making) so that they develop the knowledge, skills, emotional and social maturity to make thoughtful decisions and become effective citizens.